Hidden Links & SEO: How Google Handles Them

 Page source window

-• You could, otherwise, simply use the equivalent keyboard shortcut command by hitting CTRL+U.
+• You could, otherwise, simply use the equivalent keyboard shortcut command by hitting CTRL+U. This method will help you find links to web page source code, enabling you to spot any hidden hyperlinks embedded within the content.

 • Whichever you choose, the screen will immediately display the underlying source code of the web page.
 It might seem a bit technical at first, but don’t sweat it – you won’t be doing any coding here.